jina-ai/late-chunking/README.md

-# Improve Text Embeddings of Chunks with Context-Sensitive Chunking
+# Improve Text Embeddings for Long Texts with Context-Sensitive Chunking

-For many applications, encoding a whole text document into a single embedding representation is not desired.
-On the one hand, many applications require retrieving smaller parts of text and on the other hand (TODO reference) information retrieval systems that use dense vectors often perform better when smaller parts of the documents are encoded into embedding representations because of the limited information capacity of a dense vector embedding.
+For many applications, encoding a whole text document into a single embedding representation is not useful.
+Many applications require retrieving smaller parts of the text and dense vector-based information retrieval systems often perform better with smaller text segments because of the limited information capacity of embedding vectors.

 ![img.png](img/rag.png)

-One of the most famous application of such a chunking approach is RAG (Retrieval Augmented Generations).
-Here a private document collections is split into smaller text chunks.
-Those text chunks are encodeed by an embedding model and stored in a vector index (e.g. a vector database).
-During runtime, a query text can also be encoded by the embedding model and used to retrieve the most relevant paragraphs from the vector index.
-The obtained paragraphs are inserted into the prompt and an LLM is used to generate an answer by taking the relevant information from the text chunks into account.
+RAG (Retrieval Augmented Generations) is one of the best known applications to require splitting document collections into smaller text chunks.
+These chunks are typically stored in a vector database with vector representations created by a text embedding model.
+At runtime, the same embedding model encodes a query text into a vector representation, which is used to identify relevant stored text chunks.
+These are them passed to a large language model (LLM) which synthesizes a response to the query based on the retrieved texts.

 ## Context Problem

-One challenging problem with this chunked retrieval approach is the context problem, i.e., many words as well as complex semantic references can not be effectively resolved by processing a single chunk.
-Accordingly, additional information from other parts of the document are required.
+This simple RAG approach is not without challenges.
+Long distance contextual dependencies, i.e. when the relevant information is spread over multiple chunks and taking text segments out of context makes them useless, are particularly poorly handled by this approach.
 ![img.png](img/context-problem.png)
 In the image above one can see an Wikipedia article that is split into chunks of sentences.
 One can see that phrases like "its" and "the city" referencing "Berlin" which is mentioned only in the first sentence, e.g., it is harder for the embedding model to link it to the respective entity to produce a high-quality embedding representation.

+For example, if we split a Wikipedia article into sentence-length segments, as in the example above, a RAG system might not be able to answer a query like "What is the population of Berlin?"
+The city name and the population never appear together in a single segment, and lacking any larger document context.
+An LLM to which one of the segments is presented cannot resolve the anaphoric references like "it" or "the city".

-## The Context-Sensitive Chunking Method
+## Context-Sensitive Chunking

-To overcome this problem, we utilize the long sequence length ability of recent embedding models like [jina-embeddings-v2-base-en](https://huggingface.co/jinaai/jina-embeddings-v2-base-en).
+To overcome this problem, we take advantage of the long input sequences that recent embedding models like [`jina-embeddings-v2-base-en`](https://huggingface.co/jinaai/jina-embeddings-v2-base-en) can process.
-Compared to early text-embedding models, those models allow processing larger amounts of text at once, e.g., 8192 tokens in the case of jina-embeddings-v2-base-en (~8 pages of text).
-This allows us to process a long enough text such that it becomes less likely that this text contains references which cannot be resolved with information inside the text chunk.
+These models support much longer input texts, for example, 8192 tokens for `jina-embeddings-v2-base-en` or roughly ten standard pages of text.
+Text segments of this size are much less likely to have contextual dependencies that can only be resolved with a larger context.
-However, we still want to obtain embedding representations of smaller text chunks to address the aforementioned limitations of encoding a long text into a single representation.
+However, we still need vector representations of much smaller chunks of text, in part because of the limited input sizes of LLMs but primarily because of the limited information capacity of short embedding vectors.

 ![img.png](img/method.png)

-Instead of chunking the text values before applying the model (left in the Figure), we apply the transformer of the embedding model on the whole text.
-After applying the transformer model for each input token, an output embedding representation is obtained.
-Many embedding models like jina-embeddings-v2-base-en apply a mean pooling operation of those embeddings to obtain a single text embedding.
-In the case of context-sensitive chunking, we perform the chunking on the output tokens and apply a separate mean pooling operation for each chunk.
-In this way a separate embedding representation is obtained for each chunk.
-The advantage of this method is that the output tokens are calculated by the transformer model by taking into account the surrounding tokens.
+The simple encoding approach (as seen on the left side of the image above) chunks texts before processing them, using sentences, paragraphs, and maximum length limits to split text _a priori_, and then applying an embedding model to the resulting chunks.
+Context-Sensitive Chunking, instead, first applies the transformer part from the embedding model to the entire text, or the largest part of it possible.
+This generates a sequence of vector representations for each token that encompass textual information from the entire text.
+To generate a single embedding for a text, many embedding models apply _mean pooling_ to these token representations to output a single vector.
+Context-Sensitive Chunking instead applies mean pooling to smaller segments of this sequence of token vectors, producing embeddings for each chunk that take into account the entire text.

 ## The Effect of Context-Sensitive Chunking

-To illustrate the effect of context-sensitive chunking, we encode the sentences from the Wikipedia paragraph with traditional and context-sensitive chunking and calculate the cosine similarity of the resulting embeddings to the embedding of "Berlin":
+This has immediately measurable concrete effects on retrieval.
+As an example, in case of "the city" and "Berlin" in a Wikipedia article, the vectors representing "the city" contain information connecting it to the previous mention of "Berlin", making it a much better match for queries involving that city name.

+You can see that in numerical results below, which compares the embedding of the string "Berlin" to various sentences from the article about Berlin.
+The column "Traditional Similarity" is the similarity values using _a priori_ chunking, and "Context-Sensitive Similarity" is with context-sensitive chunking.

 | Text                                                                                                                                  | Similarity Traditional | Similarity Context-Sensitive  |
 |---------------------------------------------------------------------------------------------------------------------------------------|------------------------|-------------------------------|